California Psalms

 14 Heaven’s silk,

-when streaked with trails from aircraft, not only lacks no beauty,
+streaked with aircraft trails, not only lacks no beauty,

-but the formerly utilitarian furrow on its azure brow
+but the once utilitarian furrow on its azure brow

-15 I’m likely told as much by beveled jewelry
+15 I’m likely told as much by the jewelry of gemstone facet

 of Saint John.